 (5) Practitioners shall employ reasonable safeguards to assure against theft or unauthorized use of prescriptions.

 (6) All vendors must have their tamper-resistant prescription pads or paper approved by the commission prior to the marketing or sale of pads or paper in Washington state.

 (7) The commission shall create a seal of approval that confirms that a pad or paper contains all three industry-recognized characteristics required by this section.
 The seal must be affixed to all prescription pads or paper used in this state.

 (8) The commission may adopt rules necessary for the administration of chapter 328, Laws of 2009.

 (9) The tamper-resistant prescription pad or paper requirements in this section shall not apply to:

 (a) Prescriptions that are transmitted to the pharmacy by telephone, facsimile, or electronic means; or

-(b) Prescriptions written for inpatients of a hospital, outpatients of a hospital, residents of a nursing home, inpatients or residents of a mental health facility, or individuals incarcerated in a local, state, or federal correction facility, when the health care practitioner authorized to write prescriptions writes the order into the patient's medical or clinical record, the order is given directly to the pharmacy, and the patient never has the opportunity to handle the written order.
+(b) Prescriptions written for inpatients of a hospital, outpatients of a hospital, residents of a long-term care facility, patients of a hospice program, inpatients or residents of a mental health facility, or individuals incarcerated in a local, state, or federal correction facility, when the health care practitioner authorized to write prescriptions, or his or her authorized agent, writes the order into the patient's medical or clinical record, the order is given directly to the pharmacy, and the patient never has the opportunity to handle the written order.

 (10) All acts related to the prescribing, dispensing, and records maintenance of all prescriptions shall be in compliance with applicable federal and state laws, rules, and regulations.